 Students may also fulfill the specialty requirement through one of the School of Nursing’s unique combined programs.

 Master of Science in Nursing students may elect to also earn their master's in Nursing Education or Healthcare Administration in addition to the primary specialties offered.
 This secondary specialty is not offered in conjunction with the MSN alone; students must earn a primary specialty as part of the MSN program and then may continue on to complete the coursework for the Nursing Education Certificate or the Nursing Administration Certificate as a post-master’s student.

 Consistent with the mission and purpose of the university, the School of Nursing is a Christian community of disciples, scholars, and practitioners.
 Its purpose is to advance the work of God in the world through nursing education, research, professional practice, community, and church service.

 Health is defined and understood by the faculty as totality or completeness, whether for an individual, family, or community.
 That totality or completeness, within this conceptual definition, cannot be seen apart from the constitutive element of spirituality.
 Our conceptual approach to health highlights our distinctive role as a Christian university and provides the discipline of nursing with a distinctive domain for research and advanced nursing practice.

-- This entry level nursing program is offered full time during the first four semesters, followed by either full or part time during the later portion of the program.
+- This entry level nursing program is offered full time during the first four terms, followed by either full or part time during the later portion of the program.

 - Students receive personalized attention in a supportive Christian environment from experienced faculty, many of whom are clinical nurse specialists or nurse practitioners.